Opioid Awareness Class and Naloxone Training

 This hour long online class and training will provide education about the dangers of opioids, signs of addiction, treatment options and the proper administration of naloxone (Narcan®).
 These trainings are open to all.

-The online opioid awareness class will be offered March 30, April 13, and April 27 in the early evenings.
+This class will be offered June 15 (online only) and July 13 (online & in-person) in the early evenings.
 These sessions will include training on how to properly administer Naloxone, also known by the brand name Narcan®, a prescription medicine that reverses an opioid overdose.
 Funding for the classes has been provided through grants from the Minnesota Department of Health.
 All sessions will be taught by licensed alcohol and drug counselor Randy Anderson, founder of Bold North Recovery and Consulting.

 If you or someone close to you is struggling with addiction, resources are available.
 Call the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP (4357) or reach out to Hennepin County social services at 612-348-4111.